 Mark is an annual judge at the TEXSOM International Wine Awards, Sunset Magazine and LA International wine competitions.
 In addition, he developed a wine education and restaurant etiquette course for Simon Fraser University Global Asset and Wealth Management MBA program.
 Mark is currently Head of Education for Wine Australia in North America.

 Dame's ability to transmit his passionate interest in wine make him a natural teacher.
-One of just seventy-three Americans to have passed the Master Sommelier Examination, Dame was the first to successfully pass all three parts in a single year.
+One of just seventy-three Americans at the time, to have passed the Master Sommelier Examination, Dame was the first to successfully pass all three parts in a single year.
 This feat and his high score won him the coveted Krug Cup of the British Guild of Sommeliers in 1984.
 Dame founded the American Branch of The Court of Master Sommeliers in 1986 and has played an active role in the expansion of the Master Sommelier program throughout America since that time.

 As Cellarmaster of The Sardine Factory in Monterey, California for twelve years, Dame created a wine list which won the Wine Spectator Grand Award.
 With the many wine events held in the brick and wine lined Wine Cellar, Dame turned The Sardine Factory into a wine destination restaurant of world renown.
 He is also active in the culinary arts serving as an Honorary Trustee of The American Academy of Chefs, the honor society of The American Culinary Federation.
 He was awarded the Antonin Careme Medal and was made a Supreme Knight of the Knights of the Vine in 2000.
 He was elected to the prestigious National Restaurant Association College of Diplomates in 2004.
 In 2006 he received Sante Magazine’s Wine Professional of the Year as well as Starwine’s Lifetime Achievement Award.
 In 2010 he was elected to the American Academy of Chefs Hall of Fame.